Glock V Series Explained: What Shooters Need to Know in 2025

 Here’s the straight talk on what the V Series actually brings to the table.

-What Is the Glock V Series?
+What Is the Glock V Series and How Is It Different from Gen 5?

 According to Glock’s official statement, they’re calling this a move to “establish a baseline of products while simplifying our processes.”
 Translation: they’re standardizing production and making some internal tweaks.